biojiang/boqa/README.md

 Usage
 -----

-In order to start the benchmark, just invoke the supplied makefile.
-You need Java, ant, and R for successfully completing the benchmark process.
+In order to start the benchmark, invoke the ```makefile``` within the ```boqa``` directory via ```make```.
+You need Java, Maven, and R for successfully completing the benchmark process.
 Look into the code for more details about the implementation and how to use it in your own research project.
 Remember that it also often helps to just read the supplied tests to understand how to use an API.
 In particular, the BOQA implementation is tested in BOQATest class.

 Patent
 ------